 1. Don’t deal outside of Fiverr under any circumstances.

-As I mentioned above, sellers should never conduct business with buyers outside of the platform.
+As we mentioned above, sellers should never conduct business with buyers outside of the platform.

 Buyers should avoid doing this because they run the risk of losing money.